-Under the Data Protection Act 1998 and General Data Protection Regulations 2018 (GDPR) in force 25.05.2018, we are required to provide certain information to you about how we handle your data to ensure we are transparent, open and honest.
+Under the Data Protection Act 1998 and General Data Protection Regulations 2018 (GDPR) we are required to provide certain information to you about how we handle your data to ensure we are transparent, open and honest.

 We will never sell your data to or swap your data with third parties for their own marketing interests.

 - Collected only for valid purposes that we have clearly explained and not used in any way that is incompatible with those purposes

 - Relevant to the purposes we have told you about and limited only to those purposes